If you click on a link and make a purchase we may receive a small commission. Read our editorial policy.

 - Jurassic World Dominion (2022)

-While the Jurassic movies are released in fairly chronological order, 2021's Jurassic World Dominion prologue is set way back in the time of the dinosaurs.
-Also, the Netflix animatd series Jurassic World: Camp Cretaceous from 2020 actually takes place in the Jurassic timeline from 2015 to 2018, between the first two Jurassic World films.
+While the Jurassic Park movies are released in fairly chronological order, 2021's Jurassic World Dominion prologue is set way back in the time of the dinosaurs.
+Also, the Netflix animated series Jurassic World: Camp Cretaceous from 2020 actually takes place in the Jurassic timeline from 2015 to 2018, between the first two Jurassic World films.

 Here's how to watch the Jurassic franchise in chronological order: